-After playing a few games (decidedly not as well as the days of my youth), I sat down and watched.
-Several other contenders of various ages approached the leaning targets to try their hand, eventually taking a seat to have a drink.
+After playing a few games (decidedly not as well as the days of my youth), I sat down and watched as several other contenders of various ages approached the leaning targets to try their hand.

-Games force us to take a break, have a little fun and connect with friends.
-Whether you enjoy simple board games, video games or games that involve high levels of skill, usually there isn’t much at stake except bragging rights.
+Games force us to take a break, have a little fun, and connect with friends.
+Whether you enjoy board games, video games, or active games, usually there isn’t much at stake except bragging rights.
 But there appears to be some health benefits to playing games too.

-Most of the research to date related to the use of video games has focused on the negative outcomes, but a 2014 study published in American Psychologist points to several potential benefits.
-The study suggests that there are cognitive, motivational, emotional and social benefits tied to playing video games.
+Most of the research to date relating to video games focuses on the negative outcomes, but a 2014 study published in American Psychologist points to several potential benefits.
+The study suggests that there are cognitive, motivational, emotional, and social benefits tied to playing video games.